 Capacity

 GEBCO aims to assist in developing science capacity, mobilise scientists, facilitate an enabling environment for engagement of practitioners and decision makers from all sectors in the development and use of science-based solutions.
-Through its endorsement of the pledges made by both the IOC and IHO, GEBCO supports capability and capability development,.
+Through its endorsement of the pledges made by both the IOC and IHO, GEBCO supports capability and capability development, including through its continuous support to the substantial human resources provided by the GEBCO alumni network and the Nippon Foundation - GEBCO Seabed 2030 project.
 This will be accomplished via stakeholder engagement, communications, and capacity development / training.

 Outcome